DakshRocks21/VulnGuard/README.md

 **Q: How does it work/help?**

-A: It reviews pull requests by flagging out potential vulnerabilities by checking if the new code added alighs with it's said description.
-It also automatically generating test cases through finding the dependency functions.
+A: It reviews pull requests by flagging out potential vulnerabilities by checking if the new code added aligns with it's said description.
+It also automatically generates test cases through finding the dependency functions.
 This reduces the workload on open source developers as it simplifies their code reviewing process.

 **Q: What makes us special?**